Arvind-dev-india/codex/AZURE_DEVOPS_TOOL_FIX.md

    - The original format: server=`azure_devops`, tool=`query_work_items`
    - The direct format: server=`azure_devops`, tool=`azure_devops_query_work_items`

+3. Modified the `handle_azure_devops_tool_call` function in `tool_handler.rs` to use the default project from the configuration when it's not provided in the arguments.

+4. Fixed the `build_url` function in `client.rs` to properly format the API version parameter as `api-version=7.0` instead of just `7.0`.

-These changes allow the system to properly handle Azure DevOps tool calls regardless of how they're formatted.
+These changes allow the system to properly handle Azure DevOps tool calls regardless of how they're formatted, use the default project when needed, and correctly format the API version parameter in requests.

 ## Changes Made